jbellsey/redux-model-utils/docs/actions.md

       reducer: state => ({...state, waiting: false})
     },

-    // example of an async action with no params: a one-second timer.
+    // example of an async action with no params: a one-second timer. it returns
-    // it returns a promise for chaining
+    // a promise for chaining. it will be exposed as "model.actions.timer1000()"
     timer1000: {
       async: () => new Promise(resolve => setTimeout(resolve, 1000))
     },